SeanTomlinson30/seantomlinson30.github.io/_posts/2020-04-17-3D-Printing-Face-Shields.md

 title: 3D Printing Face Shields
 ---

 Encouraged, inspired and motived by Lee Haines I’ve been convinced that people would be interested in what I’m up to during this time.
 Where to begin?
-I’m a final year PhD student at the Liverpool School of Tropical medicine, so I’m meant to be having a stressful year anyway, whilst I write my thesis.
+I’m a final year PhD student at the Liverpool School of Tropical Medicine, so I’m meant to be having a stressful year anyway, whilst I write my thesis.
 However, I think we’re all having a stressful year, at least so far anyway.

 ## 3D Printing Preamble